iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst

     T_{\rm mean} = \frac{14.8 + 5.5}{2} = 10.15

 However, there are a number of drawbacks to this.
+For one, we would have to manually enter each value.
+This:

+a) is time-consuming;
-For one, we would have to manually enter each value, which (a) is time-consuming, (b) makes it significantly more difficult to change the values later on, (c) dramatically increases the chances of making an error (which would require us to change the values later on).
+b) makes it significantly more difficult to change the values later on;
+c) dramatically increases the chances of making an error (which would then require us to change the values later on).

 Instead, we can use **cell references** to input the formula.
-Click on cell D3, and type in the following:
+Click on cell D3, and type in the following (alternatively, copy and paste using the **copy** button in the block below):

 .. code-block:: text